eugeneloza/castle-editor-tutorial/README.md

 Let's rename this logo image into `LogoImage` and we're done here.

+Note, that as we never explicitly set the size of the image, it will have its native dimensions of 740x310.

 ### Create menu buttons

 Next we need to create the actual menu buttons.
 This is a vertically-aligned set of similar items, which should make use of automatic arrangement, so that we shall have no problems adding/removing the buttons in future.
 This part is covered by "Vertical Group" UI element.
 We can add it by Design -> Add User Interface Component -> Vertical Group (TCastleVerticalGroup).
 Note, that first we should select the User Interface Component to which we add it - and it should be our `BackgroundImage`.